jayjwseo/cafe-pos/README.md

-Not for profit church cafe point of sale app
+Not for profit church cafe point of sale web app, calculate and log daily sales.
+Targeted to be used on an ipad.